 But that’s not the end of the story.

 Using some hands-on techniques to relieve trigger points is great, but what prevents them from coming back?
 You guessed it- healthy movement!

 If you keep moving in the ways that caused the trigger point to develop in the first place, it will keep coming right back.
 You need to introduce some stretching and corrected movement patterns to help restore the normal gliding between those layers of fascia so it stops causing you discomfort.

 Let’s go back to the example of sitting at your computer all day.
 If you use the tennis ball, but then go right back to shoulders being slumped forward and neck jutting out, the postural muscles are still not working efficiently.
 Some of the smaller neck muscles have to work overtime to hold your head upright, which they are not necessarily meant to do.
 This doesn’t allow that trigger point to ever really relax and the pain comes right back.

 In addition to the awesome relief you get from the tennis ball, you need to also start working on strengthening and using the bigger mid-back muscles (the ones that are actually meant to maintain you in a good posture).
 Now the other muscles don’t have to work so hard and the trigger point can subside.

 So while the tennis ball technique is a great go-to, just remember it is only one piece of the puzzle.
 Don’t forget to correct the movement that caused the trigger point in the first place and you will have much more success at long-term relief!!

-Still have questions??
-As always, set up an appointment or virtual movement assessment with me to figure out more ways you can address your own trigger points!
+Set up an in-person or virtual appointment to learn all the ways you can manage your own trigger points!

 E. Vázquez Delgado , J. Cascos Romero , C. Gay Escoda.
 Myofascial pain syndrome associated with trigger points: A literature review.
 Med Oral Patol Oral Cir Bucal.
 2009 Oct 1;14 (10):e494-8.